Scott Hess, Ph.D.

 About me

-On a personal level, I love to garden; grow fruit trees and briars; cook (vegetarian); spend time with my partner and child; coach youth soccer and follow English soccer (Arsenal and Fulham); play pickleball and ice hockey; meditate (I’m Buddhist); watch movies; and read widely in literature, history, cultural studies, and just about everything.
+On a personal level, I love to garden, grow fruit trees, and briars; cook (vegetarian); spend time with my partner and child; coach youth tennis and soccer; follow English Premier League soccer; play tennis, pickleball, and ice hockey; meditate (I’m Buddhist); watch movies; and read widely in literature, history, cultural studies, and many other fields.
 Before becoming a father I also used to write poetry and play the guitar, hopefully I’ll come back to those activities again when I have more time!

 Education